Pylons/pyramid/docs/authorintro.rst

 Book Content
 ============

-This book is divided into four major parts:
+This book is divided into three major parts:

 :ref:`narrative_documentation`